-The contractor's workforce will be limited to the required amount as per the COVID-19 requirement and the employer's instruction for additional resources.
+The contractor's workforce will be limited to the required number as per the COVID-19 requirement and the employer's instruction for additional resources.

-NB: Any employee showing signs of flu symptom will immediately be requested to leave the site and advice to visit the nearest Respiratory Clinic for assessment and case management.
+NB: Any employee showing signs of flu-like symptoms will immediately be requested to leave the site and advised to visit the nearest Respiratory Clinic for assessment and case management.
 Workers will be monitored throughout the duration of the project for any of the symptoms.